How to Find and Secure Your Network Key for Increased Online Privacy

 When do I need a network security key?

-The default network security key will be created the first time you set up your wireless router, and you’ll need it whenever you want to connect a new device to your network.
+The default network security key will be created the first time you set up your wireless router, and you’ll need it whenever you want to connect a new device to your network or via different access points.

 You will also need a network security key to troubleshoot connection issues, set up a new router, or update your network settings.
 It’s also necessary when sharing your network with others.